Interview by Meritxell Rosell

 The initial idea for the project was to do live brain scans to pick the brainwaves, but it became too complicated.
 I wanted to use the helmet or sensors to record brain activity in real-time, but technically it’s very complicated.
 But maybe I will do a version of the project, like an installation version.

-The project also explores the idea of the brain as a god, in the sense of the brain being central to us and our existence, we are our own gods because we create our own reality.
-In a sense, and there are different theories about this, everything that we see or imagine, even the connection to something superior it’s a projection of your brain or maybe the brain it’s just a filter.
+The project also explores the idea of the brain as a god, in the sense of the brain being central to us and our existence; we are our own gods because we create our own reality.
+In a sense, and there are different theories about this, everything that we see or imagine, even the connection to something superior, ‘s a projection of your brain or maybe the brain it’s just a filter.
 Still, in any case, we “see” everything through our brains.

 From the deep black holes to the intricacies of the brain, what has been the journey?

-It’s not like I, all of a sudden, turn to the brain, there’s a long-running, parallel interest in physics, neuroscience…all these things that inspire me, and then I work with sound, so I just try to connect all these interests.
+It’s not like I, all of a sudden, turn to the brain; there’s a long-running, parallel interest in physics, neuroscience…all these things that inspire me, and then I work with sound, so I try to connect all these interests.

 One of your recent projects, Territoires Éphémères, is an experimental theatrical performance with real-time generative visuals and abstract poetry, where you explore ephemerality and memory formation.
 Could you tell us more about it?

 And there’s another interesting case, another man, who after an accident, he was able to recognise his mother’s voice on the phone.
 Still, whenever he would see her, he wouldn’t recognise her image.
-He had lost his visual memory, his visual cortex had been damaged and wasn’t working correctly, therefore, couldn’t make the right visual connections while the sound were intact.
+He had lost his visual memory; his visual cortex had been damaged and wasn’t working correctly.
+Therefore, he couldn’t make the right visual connections while the sound was intact.
 The brain is crazy exciting!
 And because I make music, I have to bring all these things together.